RoSPA Awards – Frequently Asked Questions

 Q: What type of award should we apply for?

-A: You can apply for an Achievement Award, which recognises your organisation's performance against the judging criteria; or enter the competitive Industry Sector Award for your work sector, which involves your entry also being compared with other entries in order to identify the 'best in class'.
-A greater amount of supporting evidence is expected for an entry for the Industry Sector Awards.
+A: You can apply for an occupational safety Achievement Award, which recognises your organisation's performance against the judging criteria; or enter the competitive Industry Sector Award for your work sector, which involves your entry also being compared with other entries in order to identify the 'best in class'.
+A greater level of detail and evidence is expected from an entry to the Industry Sector Awards.
 The winner of the ultimate award recognising health and safety management performance – the Sir George Earle Trophy – is selected from a short-list of the top Industry Sector Award winners.
+Finalists are required to undergo an additional assessment stage, involving a site visit from RoSPA consultants, and a presentation to the judging panel.

 Some new entrants choose initially to enter in the achievement award category in order to become familiar with the entry process and requirements.
 However, high performing new entrants can win - and have won - in the competitive categories in their first year of entering.

-Entrants can now also choose to apply for a Fleet Safety Award.
-These achievment-style awards recognise your organisation’s performance in fleet and driver safety management.
-The top Fleet Safety Award entrants are recognised through the RoSPA Fleet Safety Trophy – (sponsored by Allianz Insurance), and the Fleet Safety Technology Trophy).
-Fleet Safety Awards can be applied for as a single entry for a fee, or can be added as an additional category at no extra cost by any Achievement Award or Sector Award Entrant.
+Entrants can now choose to apply for a Fleet Safety Award and/or a Leisure Safety Award.
+These achievement-style awards recognise your organisation’s performance in fleet and driver safety management and Leisure Services provision respectively.
+Fleet Safety and Leisure Safety Award entries are assessed for individual certification.
+In addition, the overall highest performing Fleet Safety entry is honoured with the RoSPA Fleet Safety Trophy, and the Fleet Safety entrant showing the greatest use of technical innovation - the Fleet Safety Technology Trophy (Sponsored by Tesco Dotcom).
+Fleet Safety Awards and Leisure Safety Awards can be applied for as a single entry for a fee, or can be added as an additional category at no extra cost by any Achievement Award or Sector Award Entrant.

 As well as the above health and safety awards there are additional competitive 'Specialist Awards' for the best performance in key disciplines.